 Up to 13.3 million Australian citizens will also shop online.
 It stands to reason that the numbers are similar across developed nations, so protection against online shopping scams is essential.

-We are surfing online looking for the perfect gift and so many options in front of us that we don’t know what to choose from.
-But are all these options real?
-Online scammers and IT criminals post fake ads and run websites they control in order to retrieve our online banking credentials and get access to our sensitive data.
+When surfing online looking for the perfect gift, there are so many options in front of us that we don’t know what to choose.
+Are they real, though?
+Online scammers and IT criminals post fake ads and run websites they control in order to obtain our online banking credentials and get access to our sensitive data.